How to Detect Who Installed What Software on Your Windows Server

 Detect Violations of Corporate Software Installation Policy

 Accidental or intentional unauthorized software installation on Windows Server can enable malware to enter your network, which can lead to performance problems and the loss or leakage of sensitive data.
-Threats come from both inside the organization as well as from hackers on the outside: Employees may unknowingly download and install malicious programs, therebyviolating your software installation policy.
-That is why it is critical to be aware of what software was installed, who did it and when it happened.
+Threats come from both inside the organization as well as from hackers on the outside: Employees may unknowingly download and install malicious programs, thereby violating your software installation policy.
+That is why it is critical to be aware of what software was installed, who installed software on Windows, and when it happened.
+You can use PowerShell scripts to look for Windows installer logs in Event Viewer, but that requires expertise in PowerShell scripting and could be hectic.

 To reduce the risks of breaches and downtime, IT pros need to be able to detect when new software is installed and quickly determine all the who-what-where-when-what details.
-Netwrix Auditor for Windows Server delivers complete visibility into what is happening across your Windows Server infrastructure, including unauthorized software installation.
-IT pros simply create an alert and they will immediately receive a detailed e-mail notification whenever new software is installed, so they can fully secure the organization’s assets.
+Netwrix Auditor for Windows Server delivers complete visibility into what is happening across your Windows Server infrastructure, including unauthorized software installation by looking into event logs for installed applications.
+IT pros simply create an alert, and they will immediately receive a detailed e-mail notification whenever new software is installed and see who installed a program on Windows, so they can fully secure the organization’s assets.

 Related How-tos